tinkerwell/angular-table/README.md

 # angular-table

-Lets you declare sortable, pageable tables with minimal effort, while providing high flexibilty.
+Lets you declare sortable, pageable tables with minimal effort while providing high flexibilty.

 Written in CoffeeScript using the superheroic AngularJS-Framework.